-- 28. The decision to refer a claimant to MWA provision must be seen to be fair and reasonable; it must have been made following consultation between the claimant's Personal Adviser and Advisory Team Manager (see District implementation section of this guidance) and the fact that the consultation took place must be recorded as a LMS conversation. - 29.
-Because it takes time to follow the necessary local protocols, it is vitally important for the Personal Adviser to confirm, by review of the Customer Assessment Tool for example, that the reasons for considering referral in the first instance remain valid. - 30.
-If the reasons remain valid, before referring the claimant to the MWA provider the Personal Adviser must check that there is nothing to prevent the claimant from completing 4 consecutive weeks on provision, e.g. holiday arrangements, jury service etc. The referral must be deferred if the claimant cannot undertake 4 consecutive weeks on provision.
+- 28. The decision to refer a claimant to MWA provision must be seen to be fair and reasonable; it must have been made following consultation between the claimant's Work Coach and Work Services Manager (see District implementation section of this guidance) and the fact that the consultation took place must be recorded as a LMS conversation. - 29.
+Because it takes time to follow the necessary local protocols, it is vitally important for the Work Coach to confirm, by review of the Customer Assessment Tool for example, that the reasons for considering referral in the first instance remain valid. - 30.
+If the reasons remain valid, before referring the claimant to the MWA provider the Work Coach must check that there is nothing to prevent the claimant from completing 4 consecutive weeks on provision, e.g. holiday arrangements, jury service etc. The referral must be deferred if the claimant cannot undertake 4 consecutive weeks on provision.
 Additionally, the claimant's Work Programme entry point must be checked; if that date falls within the next 6 weeks, the appropriateness of a referral to MWA must be considered, though it is intended claimants suitable for MWA complete it before entering the Work Programme - 31.
-The referral must be made within an adviser interview (a flexible intervention interview should be used).
-MWA is supported by PRaP and advisers must be familiar with PRaP Referral Guidance. - 32.
-The adviser undertaking the referral must take the following actions:
+The referral must be made within a Work Search Interview.
+MWA is supported by PRaP and Work Coaches must be familiar with PRaP Referral Guidance. - 32.
+The Work Coach undertaking the referral must take the following actions: